gkikola/ccalc/README.md

 |        | --usage               | Give a short usage message
 |        | --version             | Display version information and exit

-Mandatory or optional arguments to long options are also mandatory or optional for any corresponding short options.
+Mandatory arguments to long options are also mandatory for the corresponding short options.

-The *EXPRESSION* is interpreted as a C expression and evaluated.
-Integer operations are used when possible.
-If a floating-point value is given explicitly, or if an operation results in a non-integer value, then floating-point arithmetic is used for the remainder of the calculation.

-**WARNING:** The caret ^ indicates bitwise XOR, like in C, and not exponentiation.
-This behavior can be changed with the '-c' option.
-Exponentiation can also be performed using the **pow** function or (unlike in
-C) the ** operator.

-Many mathematical functions from the C standard library are available.
-Common mathematical constants like PI and E are also defined.
-Consult the program documentation for a complete list.
+The input expression is assumed to follow the syntax of the C programming language.
+All C operators are supported except for those with side-effects (namely assignment, increment, and decrement).
+A few mathematical constants like PI and E are defined, and most of the math functions in the C standard library are available.

+Both integer and floating-point values may be used in the input expression.
+**ccalc** will perform conversions where necessary.
+Integer values may also be specified in binary, octal, or hexadecimal.
+Binary values should be prefixed with ’0b’, octal values with ’0’, and hexadecimal values with ’0x’.